sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## Node 0.11 / 0.12
 This may all be changing in the future.
 Node 0.11 has round robin, add/remove worker.
+TODO: Node 0.11 domains

-## cluster is marked as experimental
+## cluster is "experimental"
 Zero downtime means working with unstable and experimental parts of Node!